iossifovlab/gpf/userdocs/administration/getting_started.rst

 ``pheno.<measure_id>`` configuration with the following properties:

 * | ``pheno.<measure_id>.name`` - the display name of the pheno column group
-   used in the Genotype Browser Preview table.
+   used in the Genotype Browser table preview.

 * | ``pheno.<measure_id>.slots`` - comma separated definitions for all pheno
    columns.